 Service Prov ider Name:

 Contract Nu nber: Date of R Date of Review:

 Business Na me Worksite Address:

-Participant N
+Participant N amo:

-OJT Begin D 1/0/00 Social Se curity Num ber:
+OJT Begin D 1/0/00 Social So curity Num bor

-OJI Approxi mate End Date: 1/0/00 •
+mate End Date: 1/0/00 SOCIAI SE iber.

-Contract Reimbursemen
+Contract Reimbursemen t Computa tion

-No. Yes No Comments/Other
+Contract Reimbursemen No. Yes No Comments/Other

-1 Number of Training hours
+1 Number of Training hours completed 165

 2 f training hours completed?

-3 Training hours completed
+3 Training hours completed a

-4 Hourly wages paid as per o
+4 Hourly wages paid as per

 5 Do Paystubs match the new

-6 Is the required 7.65% FICA •
+6 Is the required 7.65% FICA

-7 Was the frequency of payr
+7 Was the frequency of payr -

-Training Outl X 0 1 (0)
+Training Out ine 1 I

 No. Yes No Comments/Other

-1 Number of Competencies
+1 Number of Competencies in the Training Outline

-2 Number of Competencies
+2 Number of Competencies Achieved

-3 Trainee monthly evaluation
+3 Trainee monthly evaluatior n completed

 4 Participant indicated during was received as shown ab

 Employee Rete ntion

-Yes No Comments/Other
+Employee Rete Yes No Comments/Other

-1 Was the employee retained completion of training, if no
+1 Was the employee retained d for employment upon 105 Comments/Other

+completion of training, if no

-2 What is the name of the po participant was hired? psition in which the
+2 What is the name of the po participant was hired? osition in which the

 3 Is the position a promotion ?

 4 Is the employment fulltime

 5 What is the hourly wage

-6 Does the hourly wage repr compared to the OJT wage
+6 Does the hourly wage repr

+compared to the OJT wage e?

 7 What is the amount of incr ease in hourly wage?

 8 Date of termination

 9 Reason for termination

-Signature: Date: -
+Signature: Date:

 Typed Name: Title:

+I

-٦ RAINEE EVALUATION
+٦ TRAINEE EVALUATION

 Business Name: Trainee Name:

 Training Location: Trainee SS#:

-The Service Provider is responsible for ensuring that each trainee learns as much, and performs as well as possible, while on the job.
-I order to accomplish this goal most effectively, the Service Provider needs to know how the trainee is progressing.
-Please complete this form as accurately as possible so that any problems that may arise can be solved immediately .
-The signature of both the supervisor and the trainee are required in acknowledgment.
+The Service Provider is responsible for ensuring that eac order to accomplish this goal most effectively, the Servic form as accurately as possible so that any problems that the trainee are required in acknowledgment. e Provider needs to know v how the trainee is progressing.
+Please complete this

 CRITERION GRADE (See Key) (1) COMMENT

 1. Acceptance of responsibility (follows direction).

 2. Displays initiative in his or her work.

 3. Tact, courtesy, cooperation, relationship with others.

 4. Degree of accuracy (thorough and efficient).

 5. Promptness in reporting to work.

 6. Regularity in reporting to work.

 7. Personal grooming.(Proper appearance and dress for work situation)

 8. Good judgment.(Makes appropriate decisions)

 9.Job knowledge (Skills used on the job)

 (1) GRADING KEY: A: Sup erior B: Good C: Average D: Poor

 Supervisor Name: Trainee Name:

 Supervisor Signature: Trainee Signature:

 Date: Date: